 Do more strength work

 As you near menopause, your estrogen levels will naturally decline and cause you to lose muscle mass — unless your workouts involve strength training.
-Strength training helps you maintain and build muscle mass so you can stay trim while also lowering your risk of osteoporosis.
+Strength training helps you maintain and build muscle mass so you can stay trim while also lowering your risk of osteoporosis, and will help you keep a flat belly.
 Do body-weight exercises like pushups, squats, and pull-ups, or engage in high-intensity interval training that pairs cardio with strength work.

 Eat more slow-release carbs

 Many dieters tend to avoid carbs completely, but certain carbs can help naturally regulate your blood sugar and stave off cravings.
 Increase your intake of complex, slow-release carbs like lentils, sweet potatoes, and green vegetables, and avoid simple carbs like pastries, donuts, pasta, and white bread.
-Complex carbs will help you stay full for longer periods of time so you can benefit from eating less, while simple carbs will only expand your waistline.
+Complex carbs will help you stay full for longer periods of time so you can benefit from eating less and keep your belly flat–while simple carbs will only expand your waistline.

 Do more planks